QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 Disposables are usually created in order to host a single application, like a viewer, editor, or web browser.

 From inside an app qube, choosing the `Open in disposable` option on a file will launch a disposable for just that file.
-Changes made to a file opened in a disposable are passed back to the originating VM.
+Changes made to a file opened in a disposable are passed back to the originating qube.
-This means that you can safely work with untrusted files without risk of compromising your other VMs.
+This means that you can safely work with untrusted files without risk of compromising your other qubes.
-Disposables can be launched either directly from dom0's Start Menu or terminal window, or from within app qubes.
+Disposables can be launched either directly from dom0's app menu or terminal window, or from within app qubes.
-While running, disposables will appear in Qubes VM Manager with the name `disp####`.
+Disposables are generated with names like `disp####`, where `####` is random number.

 [![disposablevm-example.png](/attachment/doc/disposablevm-example.png)](/attachment/doc/disposablevm-example.png)